jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Track Reciprocal Rank.

 - **13/4:**
 Applied logistic regression in the linear classifier file.
-Got similar results (identical to s certain SVM setup).
+Got similar results (identical to a certain SVM setup).
 Mean Reciprocal Rank works in TF.
 Launched 4 experiment with variations in:
     - increased hidden_state_size;